SICP 2.4.3 Solutions

 The first procedure required is

 Once the division is known, a dispatch table can be used to find which operation to use.
-This table stores for each personnel file a procedure that will retrieve a given employee’s record, given their name.
-The exercise kind of implies that an employee’s name is sufficient to identify them throughout a division or the company, i.e. all employee names are unique.
+This table stores a procedure for each personnel file that will retrieve a given employee’s record, given their name.
+The exercise kind of implies that an employee’s name is sufficient to identify them throughout a division or the entire company, i.e. all employee names are unique.
 Such is the case in my small example.

-find-employee-record is perhaps the most straightforward, assuming that
+find-employee-record is perhaps the most straightforward.
+It depends on

-get-record returns a value of ‘false’ if no employee is found in that file.
-Then the procedure can just iterate over the list of files:
+get-record returning a value of ‘false’ if no employee is found in the file passed to it.
+With that approach, it can just iterate over the list of files until something returns true:

 When a new company (or division) is taken over, suitable procedures for record and salary retrieval are required within the division.
 Their arguments must match the ‘signature’ already used in the dispatch table.
 Additionally, the division-id information must be somehow added to the new company’s personnel file, or the aforementioned container approach must be used to store it.
-This is another reason why I would favor the alternative of storing division files in the table and using the id as a table-level identifier; adding a new division is just a matter of adding the division file and its associated procedures to the table under the proper identifier, rather than modifiying the division records themselves.
+This is another reason why I would favor the alternative of storing division files in the table and using the divsion id as a table-level identifier; adding a new division is just a matter of adding the division file and its associated procedures to the table under the proper identifier, rather than modifiying the division records themselves.

 Using message-passing for magnitude-angle complex numbers is fairly easy to implement by following the example of the real-imaginary numbers.
 Almost everything is the same, except that within the internal dispatch procedure, we use the operations using the magnitude